FundMakerFdn/fundmaker-strategy-sdk/README.md

 4. Use Thena instead of the default (UniswapV3): `yarn pool-finder -t thena _ wbnb`

 5. List all pools ranked by TVL: `yarn pool-finder _ _`

+## yarn print-pools

+_Alias for `node tools/pools-csv.js -p"`_

+Print a CSV file of all pools in the database.

+## yarn export-pools filename.csv

+_Alias for `node tools/pools-csv.js -e`_

+Export all saved pools to a CSV file.

+## yarn import-pools filename.csv

+_Alias for `node tools/pools-csv.js -i`_

+Replace all saved pools with the data from `filename.csv`.
+Useful for deleting unneeded pools.